dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcecameraview.md

 ## setOverlayColour

-Set the stroke and fill colour of the overlay.
+Set the stroke and fill colour of the overlays.

 ```java
 void setOverlayColour(int strokeARGB, int fillARGB)